Where to stand, what to swing, and what to dig — from the dry sand down to chest-deep surf.

 1) Saltwater is conductive

 Ocean wet sand contains saltwater.
 Saltwater acts like a massive conductive “target,” and many detectors respond by chattering, falsing, or losing depth.
-That’s why simultaneous multi-frequency and true beach modes matter: they help the detector ignore salt while still seeing metal.
+That’s why simultaneous multi-frequency (SMF) and true beach modes matter: they help the detector ignore salt while still seeing metal.
+For the deepest submerged work, pulse induction (PI) detectors ignore salt almost entirely.

 2) Wet sand and black sand add mineral interference